rust-lang/wg-async/src/vision/shiny_future/barbara_makes_a_wish.md

 This is a draft "shiny future" story submitted as part of the brainstorming period.
 It is a speculative sketch of what life might be like in 2 to 3 years, if things go well.

-If you would like to expand on this story, or adjust the answers to the FAQ, feel free to open a PR making edits (but keep in mind that, as they reflect peoples' dreams, status quo stories [cannot be wrong], only unclear or over-ambitious).
+If you would like to expand on this story, or adjust the answers to the FAQ, feel free to open a PR making edits (but keep in mind that, as they reflect peoples' dreams, shiny future stories [cannot be wrong], only unclear or over-ambitious).
 Alternatively, you may wish to [add your own shiny future story][htvsf]!

 ## The story